Mr6MJT/CYBOST/README.md

 # This tool is under development
  I developed this tool at 12 Nov 2021,I was 15 years old!

- This toolkit coded by MrMJT [Mahdi] only..
+ This toolkit coded by Mr MJT [Mahdi] only..

 # How to use the tool:
-clone this software to your linux by typing: git clone https://github.com/Mr6MJT/CYBOST
+clone this software to your linux by typing:

+git clone https://github.com/Mr6MJT/CYBOST

 then